 Category Detail Name Expanding fiber to Mankas Corner unincorporated community Broadband Region Suisun Valley Description of Need Mankas Corner is a census-designated place on the western edge of Solano County and northwest of Rockville and Cordelia.
 Mankas Corner is a rural residential area surrounded by undeveloped land and vineyards.
 Mankas Corner has mostly fixed wireless and satellite connectivity.
 The majority of homes in the region northwest of Suisun Valley K-8 School have no wired providers providing speeds of 25/3 or faster.
 The proposed project area contains ~220 buildings consisting of ~429 residents who are considered unserved (service below 25/3 Mbps) or underserved (service below 100/20 Mbps).
 As of the 2020 Census, ~260 households consisting of ~708 individuals are within census blocks intersecting the project area designated by the California Advanced Services Fund (CASF) as "Priority Eligible" or "Eligible", meaning that they do not have Internet Service faster than 25/3.
 CASF-eligible areas comprise a total area of 16.84 square miles.
-Valley Internet and AT&T are the main providers in the area, but AT&T has not expanded their coverage beyond Suisun Valley K-8 school, which has a fiber line connection. households, businesses, and other buildings in Mankas Corner.
+Valley Internet and AT&T are the main providers in the area, but AT&T has not expanded their coverage beyond Suisun Valley K-8 school, which has a fiber line connection.
+To execute this project, an existing local ISP such as AT&T or Comcast could build fiber to the premises (FTTP) to unserved and underserved households, businesses, and other buildings in Mankas Corner.
 Buildings Connected ~220 households, businesses, and other buildings Population Impacted ~429 residents Potential Partners Potential partners include existing local wired internet service providers such as AT&T and Comcast, which provide service to the nearby Rancho Solano golf course.
 AT&T has expressed interest in serving this area with fiber, as their existing infrastructure reaches as far as Suisun Valley K-8 school on Mankas Corner Road.
 Ownership, maintenance, repair, and upgrades of the fiber connection could be performed by any of these potential partners.
 Interdependencies To pass fiber through this area, agreements would have to be made with local landowners.
 Potential Funding Opportunities 70% of this project may be eligible to be funded by the CASF Broadband Infrastructure Grant Account, with the remaining costs funded by private matching from the ISP partner.
 This project may also be eligible for BEAD funding (dependent on pending grant guidelines).

-This project may be eligible for the Last Mile Federal Funding Account with 120/130 potential points.
-36 Target Outcomes The project would pass ~220 buildings and connect ~429 residents, at a cost per passing of \$2,294 - \$4,466.
-Cost \$504,680 - \$982,538 Cost Breakdown Value Source \$/Mile of Middle Mile Fiber \$ 27,000 - \$66,640 US Telecom Yuba County Broadband Plan Miles Required 4.84 Distance from edge of AT&T Service Area Middle Mile Fiber Cost \$130,680 - \$322,538 \$/Building Passed (Aerial Fiber and Underground) \$ 1,700 - \$3,000 Broadband Master Plan & Digital Equity Strategy (for City of Vallejo) Buildings Passed 220 GIS Data stored by Solano County Last Mile Fiber Cost \$374,000 - \$660,000 Total Cost \$504,680 - \$982,538 Location Mankas Corner, CA Location of proposed proj ect depicted or the next page.
+This project may be eligible for the Last Mile Federal Funding Account wit 120/130 potential points.
+36 The project would pass ~220 buildings and connect ~429 residents, at a cost per passing of \$2,294 - \$4,466.

+Target Outcomes

+Cost \$504,680 - \$982,538

+Cost Breakdown Value Source

+\$/Mile of Middle Mile Fiber \$ 27,000 - \$66,640 US Telecom Yuba County Broadband Plan

+Miles Required 4.84 Distance from edge of AT&T Service Area

+Middle Mile Fiber Cost \$130,680 - \$322,538

+\$/Building Passed (Aerial Fiber and Underground) \$ 1,700 - \$3,000 Broadband Master Plan & Digital Equity Strategy (for City of Vallejo)

+Buildings Passed 220 GIS Data stored by Solano County

+Last Mile Fiber Cost \$374,000 - \$660,000

+Total Cost \$504,680 - \$982,538

+Location Mankas Corner, CA

+Location of proposed project depicted on the next page.